Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Introduction

 In \cite{SS2012} Schlessinger--Stasheff showed that the Halperin-Stasheff model leads to a representation of the set of homotopy type $(X, i: \Hh \cong H^*(X))$ as the quotient of a conical rational algebraic variety $V$ modulo a pro-unipotent group action $G$ \cite{SS2012}.
 Here $V$ is the space of perturbations of the differential in the Tate--Jozefiak resolution of $ H^*(X)$ and $G$ is the pro-unipotent pro-algebraic group of automorphisms of the resolution that induce the identity on cohomology.
 (The pro-unipotency of $G$ follows from the fact that for simply connected spaces, any automorphism inducing the identity on cohomology is the exponential of a degree-0 nilpotent derivation.)
 In this formulation ``finding a complete set of invariants for rational homotopy types seems to be about the same order of difficulty as finding a complete set of invariants for the $G$-orbits of a variety $V$... except for special cohomology rings'' \cite{SS2012}.
 Recent refinements using unital cyclic $C_\infty$-algebras by Kajiura \cite{Kajiura2007, Kajiura2018} and Hamilton--Lazarev \cite{HL2008} have further specialized these tools for closed oriented manifolds.
 Significant results include Miller’s 1979 formality result for $(k-1)$-connected closed manifolds of dimension less than or equal $4k-2$ \cite{Miller1979}, using Quillen theory, and Crowley--Nordstr\"om's 2021 classification of $(r-1)$-connected manifolds of dimension less than or equal $(5r-3)$ via the Bianchi--Massey tensor, using Sullivan theory \cite{CN}.

-This paper aims to refine Kadeishvili RHT classification using minimal $C_\infty$-algebras to define a complete set of invariants of the rational homotopy type of a topological space whose cohomology algebra is of finite type.
-Kadeishvili results \cite{Kadeishvili1980}, \cite{Kadeishvili2009} stated that for a DGCA $\Aa^*$ there exists a minimal $C_\infty$-algebra enhancement $C_\infty\Aa^*$ of $H^* (\Aa^*)$ which is homotopy equivalent to $\Aa^*$.
-Furthermore, assuming that $H^* (\Aa^*) = H^* (\Bb^*)$, then $C_\infty\Aa^*$ and $C_\infty\Bb^*$ are isotopic if and only if $\Aa^*$ and $\Bb^*$ are weakly equivalent.
+This paper aims to refine Kadeishvili rational homotopy theory (RHT) classification using minimal $C_\infty$-algebras to define a complete set of invariants of the rational homotopy type of a topological space whose cohomology algebra is of finite dimension.
+Kadeishvili's results \cite{Kadeishvili1980}, \cite{Kadeishvili2009} stated that for a DGCA $\Aa^*$ there exists a minimal $C_\infty$-algebra enhancement $C_\infty\Aa^*$ of $H^* (\Aa^*)$ which is homotopy equivalent to $\Aa^*$.
+Furthermore, assuming that $H^* (\Aa^*) = H^* (\Bb^*)$, then $C_\infty\Aa^*$ and $C_\infty\Bb^*$ are $C_\infty$-isotopic if and only if $\Aa^*$ and $\Bb^*$ are weakly equivalent.